ksk-science/Unitree-temperature-monitor/README.md

 - The dashboard runs on port **8081** (to avoid conflicts with other services)
 - Temperature data includes both surface and winding temperatures
+- **Position data** includes joint angles in radians (converted to degrees in UI)
 - The 3D model uses the official G1 URDF structure
 - Color gradients are interpolated smoothly for visual appeal
 - All 29 motors are monitored simultaneously
+- **Live position tracking** is enabled by default when connected to a real robot
+- Position visualization can be toggled on/off independently of temperature monitoring

 ## 📧 Support